SchokiCoder/book_modern_c/src/whatnow.md

 _-LazyPurple_

 Don't be afraid to ask people for help, it can save a lot of stress.
-How complicated a program can get once it uses heap-memory or threads is well known by a lot of people.
+How complicated a program can get once it uses heap memory or threads is well known by a lot of people.
 Especially with the C programming language.

 Speaking of journey, I want to remind that C was featured here only for the sake